top of page

 It takes the courage of a warrior to sit with pain and accept it.

 I know it can be super uncomfortable to be present with your emotions and current reality.
 Another Buddhist teaching is that aversion leads to suffering.
-When we’re avoiding our current reality, we are contributing to our own suffering.
+When we’re avoiding our current reality, we are contributing to our suffering.
+There are going to be times when action is required and other times, non-action.

 Practice Exercise